Alive! (newspaper): Format

 A regular article entitled "Dumbag writes...!" features letters, purportedly from a devil named Dumbag, which highlight what the newspaper believes to be the folly of non-Catholic viewpoints.
-This feature is inspired by The Screwtape Letters by the Anglican writer, C.S.
-Lewis.
+This feature is inspired by The Screwtape Letters by the Anglican writer, C. S. Lewis.
 The newspaper also features a column by Fr.
 Owen Gorman, an interview with a public personage about the role of religion in that person's life, a column dealing with perceived media bias against religion and Christianity and a Window on History article on a historical topic of relevance to the Catholic Church (such as the Penal Laws or the Protestant Reformation).

-Fr.
-Brian McKevitt

-Fr.
-Brian McKevitt from Dundalk, is a member of the Dominican Order, and based, in St. Mary's Priory, Tallaght.
-He is the founder and editor of Alive!

-In 2009, Fr.
-McKevitt attended a meeting in Roscommon of the John Paul II Society along with Declan Ganley (the founder of the now-defunct political organisation Libertas), Senator Rónán Mullen and a number of other conservative Roman Catholics.